Election deniers could make deep changes to Arizona voting

 Hamadeh said in a statement that he would “faithfully follow the law.”

-The governor, secretary of state and attorney general in Arizona wield enormous power over election decisions big and small.
-If all three win, the steps they could take would be nearly limitless, according to Arizona election attorneys deeply versed in the laws, rules and norms that govern the process.
+The governor, secretary of state and attorney general in Arizona have enormous power over election decisions.
+If all three Republicans win, the steps they could take would be nearly limitless, according to Arizona election lawyers versed in the laws, rules and norms that govern the process.

-They could rewrite the state’s elections procedures manual, a tome laying out in minute detail the rules for conducting elections and certification.
+The Republicans could rewrite the state’s elections procedures manual, which details the rules for conducting elections and certification.
 It’s written by the secretary of state and must be approved by the attorney general and governor.
 If all three sign off, the changes carry the force of law.

-That’s even without any of the more expansive changes that could be made by a Legislature that is almost certain to be controlled by Republicans.
+That’s even without any of the more expansive changes that could be made by the Legislature, which is almost certain to be controlled by Republicans.

 “If you have people who are supportive of the Big Lie in charge of our elections, there’s a lot of stuff they can do,” said Jim Barton, a longtime Democratic election attorney in Arizona.
 “And they can do it in ways that look pretty boring.”

 Finchem, who was outside the U.S. Capitol on Jan.
-6, 2021, but says he did not join rioters who attacked the building that day, has vowed to rewrite those rules.
-He’s said little about what he would change.
+6, 2021, but says he did not join rioters who attacked the building that day, has pledged to rewrite those rules.
+He has said little about what he would change.

 He could create rules for accepting voter registrations, eliminate the right for county officials to provide drop boxes to accept mail ballots, and even refuse to accept filings for voter initiatives, just to name a few, Barton said.